apache/airflow/README.md

    make them work in our CI pipeline (which might not be immediate due to dependencies catching up with new versions of Python mostly) we release new images/support in Airflow based on the working CI setup.

+4. This policy is best-effort which means there may be situations where we might terminate support earlier if circumstances require it.

 ## Base OS support for reference Airflow images

 The Airflow Community provides conveniently packaged container images that are published whenever